 The information obtained from either the CFOI, SOII, or the Commission's database can be used to identify hazardous industries, occupations, and activities.
 It also can assist in the development of safer workplaces and in the prevention of injuries.
-The injury and illness rates calculated based on the most recent surveys are found on pages 19-22.
-Lost workday and fatality statistics are found in Appendix A.
+The injury and illness rates calculated based on the most recent surveys are found on pages 20-23.
+Fatality statistics are found in Appendix A and B.